Intensely focused on delivering solutions with exceptional value and superior customer service.

 Fusion3 was founded in 2013 with a strong commitment to design and manufacture affordable, reliable, highly capable industrial 3D printers.
-Their current offering is comprised of two models, the F400-S and the F400-HFR.
-Both models have large build platforms and are well-suited for both commercial and education market segments.
-The S model is their standard offering, and the HFR model provides a high flow rate (HFR) of material.
-The F400-HFR is configured with a larger nozzle and the capacity for faster printing but with a slight reduction in surface quality.
+The F410 has a large build platform and is well-suited for both commercial and education market segments.
+This unit comes with a 0.4 mm dia. nozzle with 0.6 and 0.8 mm nozzles available optionally.
+This flexibility meets a broad spectrum of needs from fine detail to increased capacity for faster printing with a slight reduction in surface quality.
 Fusion3’s commitment to quality and reliability is backed by an industry-leading 2-year warranty.
-By design, Fusion3 does make or sell filament for their 3D printers but instead the believes that owners should have the flexibility to choose the right material for their own needs.
+By design, Fusion3 does not make or sell filament for their 3D printers but instead they believe that owners should have the flexibility to choose the right material for their own needs.

 - Multiple Materials Available